How to make friends with local people when you travel

 The whole point of cultural travel is to meet local people and become involved in their culture.
-So how do I meet people?
-Can I really become popular when I don’t even know the language?
+So how do you meet people?
+Can you really become popular when you don’t even know the language?

 Be open to invitations

-My apartment building, the Pegasus Plaza, has both apartments and offices housed in its two towers which are attached at the pool.
-One day when crossing from my condo tower to the office tower, I meet my first local friend, a Malaysian man named Mahasnoor, who invited me to join he and his Vietnamese wife for a glass of wine.
-If you want to become popular, take a lesson from Hasno’s wife, Thuc.
-She brings a pack of Vietnam’s Tiger, Larue or Huda Beer to the pool nightly and holds court, entertaining everyone with her off-beat personality and inviting every passerby to join in the merriment..
+Thuc brings a pack of Vietnam’s Tiger, Larue or Huda Beer to the pool nightly and holds court, entertaining everyone with her off-beat personality and inviting every passerby to join in the merriment.
 She is also tri-lingual, which helps a lot when you are entertaining groups with varying languages.
 As Hasno’s Vietnamese language is limited, he’s been actively searching for English-speaking friends to join in the fun.
 It doesn’t take long until I introduce my co-workers to the group, so now there is fun to be had at the pool by all.
-By simply saying yes, I have a whole group of friends and get invited to a party every night!
+I don’t join in every night, but it’s comforting knowing that whenever I feel lonely, there is always a welcoming group of new friends waiting for me at the pool.
+Simply by saying yes to an invitation, I meet new people all the time and have a whole international conglomerate of friends.